DJERLO/attendance-monitoring-system/README.md

 ### Security:
 - Facial data shall not be stored locally on the client side but processed in real-time for recognition.
 - Data transferred between the client and server must be encrypted to ensure the security and privacy of employee information.
+- User authentication data will be securely managed using Django Allauth.

 ### Usability:
 - The system interface must be user-friendly and accessible to employees without requiring technical knowledge.